gunk/gunk/README.md

 As seen above, `gunk` generated the corresponding Go and JavaScript [protobuf code][protobuf] using the options defined in the `.gunkconfig`.

+#### End-to-end Example

+A end-to-end example gRPC server implementation, using Gunk definitions [is available for review][gunk-server-example].

 #### Debugging `protoc` commands